 A: The Texas Legislature voted the requirement to go into effect January 1, 2012.
-Any entering student at any Texas college or university who is under 30 years old must be immunized before attending classes (and must have received the vaccine within the preceding 5 years and at least 10 days prior to the first class day) or provide exemption information.
+New age requirements were adopted January 1, 2014.
+Any entering student at any Texas college or university who is under 22 years old must be immunized before attending classes (and must have received the vaccine within the preceding 5 years and at least 10 days prior to the first class day) or provide exemption information.
 The law defines an "entering student" as:

 "(A) New student – a first-time student of an institution of higher education or private or independent institution of higher education and includes a student who transfers to the institution from another institution;